Postgraduate Certificate in Education Secondary Initial Teacher Education Physics with Science with QTS

 The module areas are listed above, however the final titles are subject to final approval.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

 The PGCE courses are designed so that your experiences on placement are complemented by university-based learning, where you will be able to engage critically with and challenge current educational policy, practices and theory.
 The training on placement supports your learning in the Department of Education and Childhood, and vice versa, enabling you to work in any school in England, and possibly beyond.

 Seminars, lectures and placement-based learning equip you to meet the Teachers' Standards, to teach and assess in your chosen phase and/or subject.

 Hear what our students think about their time here.

 See our full glossary of learning and teaching terms.

 We recognise that embarking on a new course of study can sometimes be quite a challenging undertaking.
-You will have support from a number of staff in the university including; your group tutor, a personal tutor from your 14-19 specialism.
+You will have support from a number of staff in the University including your group tutor and a personal tutor from your 14-19 specialism.
 Additionally, any student can get support on a range of issues from a Department Student Adviser.